Minecraft: Controversies

-Minecraft has been subject to several notable controversies.
 In June 2014, Mojang announced that it would begin enforcing the portion of Minecrafts end-user license agreement (EULA) which prohibits servers from giving in-game advantages to players in exchange for donations or payments.
 Spokesperson Owen Hill stated that servers could still require players to pay a fee to access the server and could sell in-game cosmetic items.
 The change was supported by Persson, citing emails he received from parents of children who had spent hundreds of dollars on servers.
 The Minecraft community and server owners protested, arguing that the EULA's terms were more broad than Mojang was claiming, that the crackdown would force smaller servers to shut down for financial reasons, and that Mojang was suppressing competition for its own Minecraft Realms subscription service.
 The controversy contributed to Notch's decision to sell Mojang.

 In 2020, Mojang announced an eventual change to the Java Edition to require a login from a Microsoft account rather than a Mojang account, the latter of which would be sunsetted.
 This also required Java Edition players to create Xbox network Gamertags.
 Mojang defended the move to Microsoft accounts by saying that improved security could be offered, including two-factor authentication, blocking cyberbullies in chat, and improved parental controls.
 The community responded with intense backlash, citing various technical difficulties encountered in the process and how account migration would be mandatory, even for those who do not play on servers.
-As of 10 March 2022, Microsoft required that all players migrate in order to maintain access the Java Edition of Minecraft.
+As of 10 March 2022, Microsoft required that all players migrate to maintain access to the Java Edition of Minecraft.
 Mojang announced a deadline of 19 September 2023 for account migration, after which all legacy Mojang accounts became inaccessible and unable to be migrated.

 In June 2022, Mojang added a player-reporting feature in Java Edition.
-Players could report other players on multiplayer servers for sending messages prohibited by the Xbox Live Code of Conduct; report categories included profane language, (Note: Microsoft in later builds has since excluded the profane language category from the player reporting feature.) substance abuse, hate speech, threats of violence, and nudity.
+Players could report other players on multiplayer servers for sending messages prohibited by the Xbox Live Code of Conduct; report categories included profane language, substance abuse, hate speech, threats of violence, and nudity.
 If a player was found to be in violation of Xbox Community Standards, they would be banned from all servers for a specific period of time or permanently.
 The update containing the report feature (1.19.1) was released on 27 July 2022.
 Mojang received substantial backlash and protest from community members, one of the most common complaints being that banned players would be forbidden from joining any server, even private ones.
 Others took issue to what they saw as Microsoft increasing control over its player base and exercising censorship, leading some to start a hashtag #saveminecraft and dub the version "1.19.84", a reference to the dystopian novel Nineteen Eighty-Four.